1712n/wall-e/wiki/spec_file_best_practices.md

 # Spec File Best Practices

 ⚠️ Pay attention to the size of the Spec File.
 Consider modularizing, simplifying, or simply removing any non-essential content.
-When your file goes beyond a few hundred lines, and you are starting to touch LLM context windows, it might be time to split your worker into independent services.
+When your file goes beyond a few hundred lines, and you are approaching LLM context windows, it might be time to split your worker into independent services.
 The goal is to keep Spec Files concise, manageable, readable, and maintainable.

 ## Functional requirements section